 Commercial trucks are arguably the most dangerous vehicles on the road.
 With weights that can exceed 80,000 pounds, large trucks can be deadly when they collide with smaller and lighter vehicles.
 If you survived a truck accident, you likely have serious to catastrophic injuries.
 You may also have lost a loved one in an 18-wheeler accident in Tempe, Arizona.
 In these situations, trust a lawyer to help you seek fair financial compensation from the at-fault party.
-Contact David Shapiro Law, PLLC for a free consultation with a local truck accident attorney.
+Contact Shapiro Law Team for a free consultation with a local truck accident attorney.

 If you or somebody you love has been injured due to the careless or negligent actions of a truck driver or trucking company, we need to stress how important it is for you to work with a skilled attorney as soon as possible.
 A truck accident lawyer in Tempe can provide the resources and legal expertise necessary to conduct a complete investigation into your claim.
 This will include uncovering all evidence needed to prove liability, including the following: